The Power and Pain of Polling

 Despite the popularity of polling, there are always questions about the accuracy of polls.
 The methodology is often called into question if companies conducting similar polls get significantly different results.
 These differences are a reflection of the quality, tone and tenure of the questions asked.
 The answers are also influenced by who was asked.
 After all, if you were to poll a riding that has strong conservative roots, you are unlikely to obtain results that support Liberals and vice-versa.

 In May 2013, folks in British Columbia were surprised to discover that they still had a Liberal government after the votes were counted in their provincial election.
 Their surprise and that of the pundits and pollsters came because polls had been clear that the New Democratic party was well in the lead.

 “I haven’t trusted polls since I read that 62% of women had affairs during their lunch hour.

 I’ve never met a woman in my life who would give up lunch for sex.”

 Erma Bombeck, U.S. Humourist

+More recently we saw shock move across the U.S. and the world when Donald Trump became the president of the United States.
+One pollster had been so certain of Hilary Clinton’s win that he had offered to eat a bug if he was wrong.
 One of the most popular approaches or survey techniques is to randomly select individuals and ask them a series of carefully crafted questions.
 The questions are generally created to avoid bias in the answer.
 The responses are then tabulated and reported on.
-While there are a number of ways of gathering information, the thing to consider when you look at polls is that no amount of data, regardless of how accurately gathered will be worthwhile unless you can interpret results accurately.
+While there are a number of ways of gathering information, the thing to consider when you look at polls is that no amount of data regardless of how accurately gathered will be worthwhile unless you can interpret results accurately.
 In effect, if the act of polling is a science, then the analysis of polls is an art.
 The ability to not only interpret but achieve insight into how respondents are likely to react is what makes good polling companies worth their weight in gold.